SuperIRis/AnimatedSprite/README.md

 Create an animation with a Sprite sheet.
 You can set parameters to do complex animations for hovers, loops, etc. My goal is to make a definitive resource for all my sprite sheet animation needs, so I will add use cases (and probably new properties and methods) with time :)

+I use my own animation for the examples, it's a simple walking sequence of my avatar.
+The file that includes all examples is index.html

 ## Setup